phetsims/paper-land/docs/use/mvc.md

 # Model-View Separation

+!!! warning "Under Construction"

+      We are working on updating our documentation - more details coming soon!

 Paper Land code encourages a software design pattern called "model-view separation".
 This pattern is often used to develop user interfaces, games, and is heavily used by PhET libraries.